Cool Cucumber & Peppermint Salad

 The last few years, I have been growing cucumbers in my garden and the Armenian cucumber, has become one of my favorites especially for this salad.
 They are sometimes called “Armenian Yard Long” for good reason.
 If you let them hang on the vine, they will get really long, I had one that grew to almost 36 inches.
 These cucumbers taste better, though when they are around 12–16 inches.
 They have a great cool refreshing cucumber taste and a pale green flesh, almost the same color as their skin.
 Their skin is thin and sometimes tender enough that the cucumbers don’t need peeling.
 Give it a taste with and without peeling to see what you like.
 I usually peel them.

 Korean melons are really refreshing in this salad too if you are lucky enough to find them at your local Farmers market or specialty grocery store.
 They are very similar to cucumbers in that they have a crisp refreshing texture.
-They are sweet, but not as sweet as melons, more like a cross between a cucumber and a honeydew melon.
+Korean melons are sweet, but not as sweet as other melons.
+They are more like a cross between a cucumber and a honeydew melon.
 When they are ripe and fully matured, they have a beautiful yellow-orange hue.
 Unfortunately, their skin is too tough to leave on so we don’t get to see that in the salad.
 I love using both the cucumber and Korean melon in this salad when I have them at the same time. this salad is a great side dish and also makes a refreshing afternoon snack.